segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## How do I find my warehouse id?

-Your warehouse id can be found in the URL when you’re looking at the warehouse destinations page.
-The URL structure will look like this:
+Your warehouse id appears in the URL when you look at the [warehouse destinations page](https://app.segment.com/goto-my-workspace/warehouses/).
+The URL structure looks like this:

 ​​`app.segment.com/[my-workspace]/warehouses/[my-warehouse-id]/overview`